math4tots-misc/crossj/x/README.md

     the resulting program will not work properly, since the method names will overwrite each other

+* `char` types must be used carefully.
+Avoid them and just use `int` code points if you can.
+    If you need char literals, you should always explicitly cast with `(int)` to get its integer value.
+Otherwise, in the Javascript backend, `char` values are represented with a string of length 1, and implicit casts are not well detected, so weird things might happen if you don't handle it properly.

 * Array types are in a fuzzy area.
 They kinda are supported for varargs.
 But any access with them is invalid (e.g. with subscripting or calling `.length`).
 To get its values you should call `List.fromJavaArray` to get a `List`.